 - In the meantime, prepare your stir-fry sauce.
 Heat a small saucepan and add curry powder together with chilli flakes.
-Dry-cook on medium heat for a minute until fragrant.
+Dry-fry on medium heat for a minute until fragrant.
 Cut 50g of creamed coconut block into pieces and tip into the spices.
 Reduce the heat to low.
 Add pineapple juice from the tin and soy sauce.
 Stir to combine everything into a thick sauce.
-Add 2-3 tbsp of water to loosen and take off the heat.
+Add 2-3 tablespoon of water to loosen and take off the heat.
 It should be pouring cream consistency.

 - Serve the noodles with toasted sesame seeds generously sprinkled on top.
 Add some spring onion and enjoy!

 Oh my goodness was this so tasty and unique!
 I already can’t wait to make again!
 Thank you. 🙂

 Thanks, Kris!
 So glad you liked it! 🙂

 What a delicious dinner!
 I absolutely love pineapple in a stir fry.
 Thanks for the recipe!

 Us too!
 Pineapple is so underrated in savoury dishes 🙂

 Your recipes are always new and refreshing, an here is another one.
 The flavors are so interesting here.
 Thanks for sharing.